When you’re feeling fearful or worried about cancer testing, these strategies can help you cope.

-Living with metastatic breast cancer (MBC) means you’ll need to undergo regular tests and scans to monitor your condition.
+Living with any cancer diagnosis means you’ll need to undergo regular tests and scans to monitor your condition.

-There are many reasons you may feel anxiety due to scans or tests for MBC.
+There are many reasons you may feel anxiety around these events.
 You may:

 - be prone to focusing on the worst-case outcome or worry about the unknown